 Brian Smith & Greg Smith

-Brothers, and the first alpha male team since Season 4.
-They ran the Race well enough, even climbing to 2nd at one point, but they flipped their car in Botswana, injuring their cameraman and pushing themselves to the back of the pack.
-Even though they managed to survive the leg, the next leg did not have an equalizer, and their ten minute deficit behind Gretchen & Meredith was apparently enough that they never saw another team after that.
-They are mostly remembered for the accident and showing up at their final Pit Stop in bathing suits, knit caps, and scarves hoping that Phil would non-eliminate them so that they would have to run the rest of the race in their ridiculous getups.
+Brothers, they ran the Race well enough, even climbing to 2nd at one point, but they flipped their car in Botswana, injuring their cameraman and pushing themselves to the back of the pack.
+Even though they managed to survive the leg thanks to beating a disintegrating Ray & Deanna in a footrace to the Pit Stop, the next leg did not have an equalizer, and their ten minute deficit behind Gretchen & Meredith was apparently enough that they never saw another team after that, eliminating them in 6th place.
 Brian has since appeared on The Big Bang Theory

 , and in several dozen commercials, some of which have aired during subsequent seasons of the Race.